kzlsahin/downloadTableContent/README.md

 this will add a event listenner to the all elements of type Table in the page.
 When you click a table, the ID, Class and tagName will be printed on the console

 You may use this function to find other elements.
-For multi page tables, you may need buttons for nex page, first page, and an indicator for the current page number
+Forexample, while working on multi page tables, you may need to find buttons for the next page, the first page, and the indicator node for the current page number.

 ### Need Help?